 Grade: Easy tramping track – well-formed with gradual climbs.

-Highlights: The Routeburn is a Great Walk for a reason: as well as unbeatable scenery the track offers a high standard of facilities and is well-maintained, making it ideal for all levels of hiker.
+Highlights: The Routeburn Track is a Great Walk for a reason: as well as unbeatable scenery the track offers a high standard of facilities and is well-maintained, making it ideal for all levels of hiker.
 Look carefully and you may even spot an endangered species of bird, such as the “Mohua” (Yellowhead).